 Let’s make no mistakes here, we are strongly advising anyone who hasn’t already had the vaccine to get it done ASAP.
 It is by far the most effective thing you can do for yourself, your family, and for the whole world.
 Talk to your healthcare providers about whatever else they feel can be done to provide extra protection.

-Enovid’s NONS (nitric oxide nasal spray), is brought to you by SaNOtize, a joint Canadian/Israeli biotechnology startup.
+Enovid’s NONS (nitric oxide nasal spray) also known as VirX, is brought to you by SaNOtize, a joint Canadian/Israeli biotechnology startup.
 It blocks the entry of viruses via the nose and also halts viral replication within the nasal cavity.
 This rapidly reduces the total viral load which is linked to the spread of the virus in your body.
 Its overall effect is to prevent transmission and lower the severity of infection.